beeldengeluid/data-stories/content/blog/Corona/index.md

 ![Fig. 2.
 Amount of ASR files for the query “SARS”](./fig 2 - asr sars.png)
 _Fig.
 2. Amount of ASR files for the query “SARS”_

 3. COVID-19, from early January to present-day June 2020.
 Drawing our data from the DAAN system, we obtained 3,810 subtitle files.
+This dataset has been curated differently than others used for this research.

 It is worth indicating that not all results were equally transcribed.
-ASR transcriptions containing the words “AIDS” are inexistent until about 1999, and have, as such, been merged with those mentioning “HIV”.
+ASR transcriptions containing the words “AIDS” are nonexistent until about 1999, and have, as such, been merged with those mentioning “HIV”.

 ![Fig. 3.
 ASR availability for programmes mentioning "HIV" ](./fig 3.png) _Fig.
 3. ASR availability for programmes mentioning "HIV"_